I see it expanding every day

 How do we come out on the winning side of this war for global talent?

-They?ll also need infrastructure like broadband, transportation and other foundations upon which to build new companies as entrepreneurs.
-Speaking of which, the 24 highest-rated countries for entrepreneurial activity ? none of them are on the brain drain list.
-That?s no coincidence, especially some of their neighboring countries are hemorrhaging talent.
-Cultivating entrepreneurship can engage many smart homegrown talent.
-For the record, the U.S. doesn?t crack the top entrepreneurial activity list either.
+They’ll also need infrastructure like broadband, transportation and other foundations upon which to build new companies as entrepreneurs.
+Speaking of which, of the 24 highest-rated countries for entrepreneurial activity, none of them are on the brain drain list.
+That’s no coincidence, especially as some of their neighboring countries are hemorrhaging talent.
+Cultivating entrepreneurship can engage many a smart homegrown talent.
+For the record, the U.S. doesn’t crack the top of the entrepreneurial activity list either.

 Examples to follow: In the past few years smaller, agile companies can access talent from anywhere just like their larger competitors.
 Free communication and low-cost collaboration tools make virtual teams a common fixture in business.

 Now SMEs can take it a step further and hire employees regardless of national boundaries.
 There is a new service called GEO-Global Employment Outsourcing that allows a service provider to be a company’s Employer of Record in country.
 This means that you pay to have your employee hired in Finland and that employee is paid in local currency, complies with all local employment laws and practices, and is billed back to you.
 It’s a game changer because it doesn’t require having a local subsidiary set up in Finland.

 Examples to avoid: Those company leaders who assume that the best talent is locally grown will lose the global talent war.
 Xenophobia and closed market options tend to lead to a more limited geographic market too.